euple/euple/README.md

-This project is used for maintaining the model for the EUPLe project
+This project is used for maintaining the model for the EUPLe project.

+Project partners: AMA, CVT, DBE, MITMYNID

 <!---
 euple/euple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.